schismtracker/schismtracker/docs/building_on_linux.md

 ## Cross-compiling for Win32

 Schism Tracker can be built using the MinGW cross-compiler on a Linux host.
-You will also need the [SDL2 mingw development library][1].
+You will also need the [SDL2 MinGW development library][1].
 If you unpacked it into `/usr/i586-mingw32/`, you could use the following to cross-compile Schism Tracker for Win32: